Blackhead extraction

 - benzoyl peroxide.

 Always choose non-comedogenic cosmetics.
-These products do not clog pores, actively supporting skin cleansing, regeneration, and toning.
+These preparations do not clog pores, actively supporting skin cleansing, regeneration, and toning.

-Effective combat against blackheads requires consistent, daily care for the skin.
-The key to healthy skin free of blackheads is comprehensive skincare routine, including:
+Effective fight against blackheads requires consistent, daily skin care.
+The key to healthy skin free from blackheads is comprehensive care, including:

 - two-step skin cleansing (with oil and gel to remove impurities and unclog pores),

-- regular exfoliation of dead skin cells (e.g. gentle enzymatic peeling),
+- regular exfoliation of dead skin (e.g. gentle enzymatic peeling),

-- proper skin moisturizing, which helps regulate sebum secretion,
+- proper skin hydration, which helps regulate sebum secretion,

-- using cleansing masks, e.g. based on clays,
+- the use of cleansing masks, e.g. clay-based,

-- using non-comedogenic cosmetics that do not clog pores.
+- the use of non-comedogenic cosmetics that do not clog pores.